3 signs you need to replace your old water heater

-There are a million little processes that can wrong with traditional heaters, but there's one thing that almost every model can't avoid – age.
-The San Francisco Chronicle newspaper explained that traditional heaters only last between 10 and 15 years, and even those numbers might be generous.
+There are a million little processes that can go wrong with traditional heaters, but there’s one thing that almost every model can’t avoid – age.
+The average life expectancy of a traditional tank type heater is 10 – 15 years.

 When units approach this date, they grow more inefficient over time, so while you think you might be saving some money by squeezing a few more months of life out of your heater, you might actually be spending more than you need just to keep it running.